dtcosta/FinTech-Case-Study/README.md

 Economic Analysis and Stress Testing| 1 | 11.26% | 49.36%
 Automated Portfolio Management| 7 | 1.13% | 25.78%

-All data as of February 2019 according to T3 Software Survey Report
+All data as of February 2019 according to T3 Software Survey Report[10]

 Core Metrics: Advisor Adoption
 As with any new tool, the adoption of that tool is important.
 While Riskalyze has shown to be a leader in several sub-domains, the adoption of some of the tools they provide is still growing.
 Only 40% of financial advisors have adopted risk tolerance software.
 There are said to be over 200,000 financial advisors in the industry and as of June of 2018 Riskalyze works with over 20,000 financial advisors according to CEO Aaron Klien in an interview with Wharton.